arbakker/geobuzz_workshop_2017/_sources/explore_geopackage.rst.txt

 2. Tables required by the `GeoPackage OWS-context format <https://portal.opengeospatial.org/files/?artifact_id=55183>`_
 3. Dataset tables, in this case  ``buurt_2017`` , ``gem_2017``and ``wijk_2017``

 See below for a short description on each table in the GeoPackage.
-You can view the data by opening the *Browse Data* tab and then select the table you are interested in from the dropdown menu at the top of the page.
+You can view the data by opening the *Browse Data* tab and then select the table you are interested in from the drop-down menu at the top of the page.

 .. image:: _static/db_browser_browse_data.png
     :width: 400px